 I think one of the reasons we do not talk about monogamy is because that conversation means we have to talk about the other subjects that are tied up within it: sex and desire, both in and outside of the relationship.
 No one is entitled to a relationship at the cost of someone else’s wellbeing and emotional heath.
 No one is entitled to care, sex and intimacy.
 They are gifts that, in most cases, one must offer before one can receive them.

-We need to talk about the reality of monogamy, not the hallmark notion.
-I focus much of my writing on women having affairs because it is women who are beaten, abused and even killed if they break the social codes of sexual passivity by feeling and then acting on their desire for other.
+We need to talk about the reality of monogamy, not the Hallmark-card notion.
+I focus much of my writing on women having affairs because it is women who are beaten, abused and even killed if they break the social codes of sexual passivity by feeling and then acting on their desire for other (see my TEDx talk for more on this).
 But men can be equally affected by stereotypes around their need (or lack of it) for closeness and security, as well as the message that any excess of sexual desire is something to be managed, controlled and repressed as it is ‘animalistic’ and not a ‘mature’ or ‘human’ way to be in a relationship.
 No one is served when we live our relationships based on clichés and stereotypes as to how any gender experiences their sexuality across time.

-I am curious to ask people who are reading Appetite to answer the question: when do you think Naomi begins cheating?
+I’m curious to ask people who are reading my first novel, Appetite, to answer the question: when do you think Naomi begins cheating?
 Is it when she chats online with a male friend?
 Is it when she flirts?
 Masturbates while communicating with him?
 Meets him?
 When does she cross the line?
 What does monogamy actually mean to you?

 Neither the book, nor I, condone lying, but love and relationships are rarely as simple and straightforward as yes or no, black or white.
 People make mistakes.
 They are allowed to.
-This is not about condoning serial cheating.
-It is about asking for a more mature and nuanced assessment of how people behave in their emotional and sexual lives.
+This isn’t about condoning serial cheating.
+It’s about asking for a more mature and nuanced assessment of how people behave in their emotional and sexual lives.
 Often affairs are the wrong roads people go down when they are trying to understand something about themselves.
 There is an issue, and they are looking for the answers in the only way they feel is open to them right now.